hiimlo/320-ISO-Project-Fall22/README.md

 	git clone https://github.com/hiimlo/320-ISO-Project-Fall22.git

 1. Once the project is cloned, navigate to its directory on your local machine.
-Paste the `.env` file into the root of the cloned directory (i.e. `/320-ISO-Project-Fall22`).
+Paste the provided `.env` file into the root of the cloned directory (i.e. `/320-ISO-Project-Fall22`).
+This file should already be in `.gitignore`
-2. From the same directory, run the command `npm i --force`
+2. From the same directory, run the command `npm i --force` to install JS packages
+3. From the same directory, run the command `pip install -r requirements.txt` to install python packages